Collection: Ready, Set, Create! Absolutely Everything You Need to Know to Create Vibrant, Unique Art with Watercolor Brush Pens

 Artists’ Quality vs Students’ Quality

-Students’ quality paper, on the other hand, is generally machine-made and composed of wood pulp or a cotton-cellulose fiber mix This makes it much easier to produce (and cheaper to buy).
-The trade-off is that it’s more liable to deteriorate and distort over time.
+Students’ quality paper, on the other hand, is generally machine-made and composed of wood pulp or a cotton-cellulose fiber mix.
+This makes it much easier to produce (and cheaper to buy).
+The trade-off is that it’s more likely to deteriorate and distort over time.
 So, you have to decide which matters more to you - longevity or price.

 Another thing to consider when buying watercolor paper is weight.
 Lighter papers tend to buckle or wrinkle when they get wet.
 This isn’t an issue when you’re sketching or using tools like color pencils.